jamesheff13/hello-world-JamesHeffernan/README.md

 # cmpinf-10-lab6
 ## Lab 6 assignment
 ### Authors:
-Christian Bolinas
-James Heffernan
-Kent Grieco
+Christian Bolinas, James Heffernan, and Kent Grieco

 ## What our software does